helidon-io/helidon/docs/mp/telemetry.md

 ## Maven Coordinates

-To enable MicroProfile Telemetry, either add a dependency on the [helidon-microprofile bundle][helidon-microprofile-bundle] or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable MicroProfile Telemetry, either add a dependency on the [helidon-microprofile bundle](introduction.md) or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>